TraderSamwise/trading-tools/README.md

 All settings, colors, etc are stored in vars at the top of the file.
 You can easily customize them by changing their values.

+If you want to submit a pull request the source code repo is here: https://github.com/TraderSamwise/ftx-custom-theme.

 ### FTX PNL Hider